ThijsTerporten/MemoryMaster/README.md

 ## Content not showing in the carousel sliders:

 When I layed out the carousel on the homepage.
 The content wasn't showing in the slides.
 A quick search in bootstrap documentation stated that you need to set a height for the carousel-item and carousel-sliders.
 Later on I decided to forego the idea of having a modal display my instructions.
 It would have been a nice touch however I did not have enough time remaining after the bulk of the work was done.
+So for simplicity I made a unordered list explaining the rules.

 ## Clicking cards really fast makes the game bug out.